McCarthy seeks to mollify conservatives ahead of federal spending fight

 “We’re going to find a way to get to 218 on appropriations,” Higgins said.
 “We are united in that goal.”

-Rep. Scott Perry (R-Pa.), chair of the House Freedom Caucus, also came away from the meeting with an optimistic tone.
+Rep. Scott Perry (R-Pa.), chairman of the House Freedom Caucus, also came away from the meeting with an optimistic tone.

 “I think there is a plan of action.
 I don’t know about a resolution, but a plan of action,” Perry said.